louisbrulenaudet/genai-api/README.md

 wrangler secret put GOOGLE_AI_STUDIO_API_KEY
 ````

 Wrangler will prompt you to enter your API key, which will be securely stored as a secret environment variable in your Cloudflare Worker.
+If you don't have an API key yet, you can get one from the [Google AI Studio](https://aistudio.google.com/apikey).

 Then, you need to put a bearer token for security reasons: